 Since 1974, the City has had an agreement with FID to exchange recycled water for the delivery of surface water east of the City (Appendix I).
 The Agreement between FID and the City for Exchange of Recycled Water allows for water pumped from beneath the RWRF to be conveyed to FID's Dry Creek and Houghton Canals for delivery to growers west of the City.
 In exchange for the water delivered to FID by the City, FID agreed to deliver 46% of the total from either its Kings River entitlement or USBR Class II supply to growers or basins in the eastern portion of FID "insofar as is feasible and practical."
-The water is to be considered additional to the water that would have been delivered to offset groundwater pumping in the area and, therefore, provide a groundwater basin benefit.
+The water is to be considered additional to the water that would have been delivered to the eastern portion of FID, such that the additional delivered water used by growers is assumed to offset groundwater pumping in the area and, therefore, provide a groundwater basin benefit.
 This is an indirect benefit to the City.